All Episodes

 The audio sound bites.

-Carol Costello, CNN, this is morning on CNN's newsroom, reporting the story about Sandra Fluke and me.
+This is morning on CNN's newsroom, reporting the story about Sandra Fluke and me and the brave congressional testimony.

-This woman who wants unlimited, no responsibility, no consequences sex, paid for by you and me.
+This woman who wants unlimited, no responsibility, no consequences, sex, paid for by you and me.

 Carol Costello, CNN's stalker, assigned to me.